The Importance of Family in Eating Disorder Recovery

 Britt Berg writes for Eating Recovery Center.

 The Joint Commission, a non-profit, independent organization that certifies health care organizations, holds behavioral health centers and hospitals to the highest standards of safety and quality.
-Consumers are assured that when they choose a Joint Commission-accredited facility, they are choosing a facility that strictly adheres to following the best, evidence-based practices in healthcare.
+Consumers are assured that when they choose a Joint Commission-accredited center, they are choosing a center that strictly adheres to following the best, evidence-based practices in healthcare.